 ~ St. Francis

 This is one of my favorite prayers -- a reminder to abandon an "I" perspective for "you."
 Although I’ve spent decades successfully seeing the world through the eyes of my clients and team, in my personal life, it's often easier said than done!
 With a teenager let's just say I'm repeating the prayer daily.

 Know how you feel.
 Check in with yourself to fully grasp your own state of mind.
-Being able to adequately assess the strength and control of your emotions is key to responding appropriately.
+Being able to assess the strength and control your emotions adequately is key to responding appropriately.

 The great news is that empathy is an ability ripe for development.
-Assessments are available and offer insight into what can be a blind spot -- providing opportunities for growth.
-Seeing where you are on the empathy scale is essential to sustainable leadership as understanding strength and weakness allows us to respond to workplace demands in constructive ways!
+Assessments are available and offer insight into empathy blind spots -- providing opportunities for growth.
+Seeing where you are on the empathy scale is essential to sustainable leadership.
+Understanding strength and weakness allows us to respond to workplace demands in constructive ways!
 Know yourself, be an example for others and start building a culture of empathy in your department or organization.

 Like this article?
 Be sure to comment and share.
 We want to hear from you!